Achaak/toogoodtogo-bot/README.md

 1. Open a Telegram chat with BotFather and click the **/start** command.

 2. Select the command **/newbot** and follow the instruction.

-3. After created the bot.
-Take the token access and put in the config file.
+After creating the bot.
+Take the token access and put it in the config file.

 4. Your bot is now ready.
-Multiple user can use it to get your favorite stocks avalaible.
+Multiple users can use it to get their favorite stocks available.

 5. Now, to start the notifications, send **/start** in your bot's conversation.